 Restricted stock may be granted to participants and made subject to such restrictions as may be determined by the Compensation Committee (or the Board, in the case of awards to non-employee directors).
+Restrictions may be based on continuing service to the Company or achieving one or more of the performance criteria listed above.
 Restricted stock, typically, may be forfeited for no consideration or repurchased by the Company at the original purchase price if the conditions or restrictions are not met.
-In general, restricted stock may not be sold, or otherwise transferred, until restrictions are removed or expire.
+In general, restricted stock may not be sold, or otherwise transferred, until the restrictions are removed or expire.
 Recipients of restricted stock, unlike recipients of options, will have voting rights and will receive dividends, if any, prior to the time when the restrictions lapse.
+The Amended Equity Plan prohibits awards of restricted stock to employees except in connection with the commencement of employment as an executive of the Company.
+In addition, the Amended Equity Plan limits the value of restricted stock awards granted to any non-employee director to an amount not more than \$30,000 annually.